 The final examination for the course will be the TEN1 lab report.
-Students will work in pairs for the lab exercises, but must submit individual lab reports.
+Students will work in pairs for the lab exercises, but you must submit individual lab reports.
 These will be graded, and you will have only one chance to submit.
-If you fail, there will be a chance to take a timed written exam in the summer, which will cover the content of the course lectures.
+Reports that ser submitted late will not be graded!
+If you fail, you will be offered a chance to take a timed written exam in the summer, which will cover the content of the course lectures.